 Finland's development cooperation in the Syrian crisis

-Finland’s development cooperation in Syria and in its neighbouring countries promotes a sustainable solution to the Syrian conflict and strengthens the rights of women, children and persons with disabilities.
+Finland’s development cooperation in Syria and its neighbouring countries has promoted a sustainable solution to the Syrian conflict and strengthened the rights of women, children and persons with disabilities.
+Finland does not currently have a country strategy for development cooperation in Syria.

 A scarf-headed woman in a refugee camp in Jordan.